Disease Guide ·Hip Dysplasia ·2026

 The Hereditary Condition Trap

-Hip dysplasia is a hereditary condition, and some budget policies exclude hereditary conditions entirely.
-This is the single biggest coverage gap for purebred cat owners.
-If you have a Maine Coon, Persian, or Ragdoll, you need a policy that explicitly covers hereditary and congenital conditions.
-Read the policy exclusions carefully before enrolling.
+Hip dysplasia is hereditary, and some budget policies exclude hereditary conditions entirely-major gap for purebred owners.
+Maine Coons, Persians, Ragdolls need explicit hereditary/congenital coverage.
+Read exclusions carefully before enrolling.

 Red flag · Premium creep